lawsdontapplytopigs/Sewer/README.md

 and

-2. Obviously, if this were to go into production, it would have to be tested (so would I also take the role of QA AND backend dev?), and also, it would have to be hosted somewhere.
+2. Obviously, if this were to go into production, it would have to be tested, and also, it would have to be hosted somewhere.
 I'd have probably gone with something like AWS, but if I also learned that, by that point I'd be a fullstack engineer, and I'd be doing devops.
 I don't have unlimited resources, so if I did that, the project would've taken much more than 3 months to complete, so I'd either start my own company, or I'd be asking money for that sort of work.
-Money which I knew I wasn't going to get, since this whole project was my idea, and did it primarily as a platform for me to practice getting a frontend as close to production quality as possible.
+Money which I knew I wasn't going to get, since this whole project was my idea, and did it primarily as a platform for me to practice getting a more complex frontend as close to production quality as possible.

 ## 3.2 The whole UI idea